Linux/macOS

 pg_dump -h localhost -U backup_user -d your_database -T problematic_table > backup.sql

-# Dump only specific table
+# Dump only a specific table

-# Plain text format (default, most prone to connection issues)
+# Plain text format (default)

 pg_dump -h localhost -U backup_user -d your_database -F p > backup.sql